HCPA Education Terms & Conditions

 - An illness or injury

-- Some other event outside of their control. and which has had, or is likely to have had, a material effect on that learner’s ability to take an assessment or demonstrate his or her level of attainment in an assessment
+- Some other event outside of their control. and which has had, or is likely to have had, a material effect on that learner’s ability to take an assessment or demonstrate their level of attainment in an assessment

-6.7.
-Special consideration should not give the learner an unfair advantage, neither should its use cause the user of the certificate to be misled regarding a learner’s achievements.
-The learner’s result must reflect his / her achievement in the assessment and not necessarily his / her potential ability.
+7. Special consideration should not give the learner an unfair advantage, neither should its use cause the user of the certificate to be misled regarding a learner’s achievements.
+The learner’s result must reflect their achievement in the assessment and not necessarily their potential ability.

-- Where an assessment requires the learner to demonstrate practical competence or where criteria have to be met fully, or in the case of qualifications that confer a License to Practice, it may not be possible to apply special consideration
+- Where an assessment requires the learner to demonstrate practical competence, criteria must be met fully, or in the case of qualifications that confer a License to Practice, it may not be possible to apply special consideration

 - In some circumstances, for example for on-demand assessments, it may be more appropriate to offer the learner an opportunity to take the assessment at a later date